If your pretty face is being engulfed by dark spots, you are not alone! Dark spots usually occur as a result of hyperpigmentation.

 The main cause of dark spots is direct exposure to the sun.
 Ultraviolet rays increase the production of melanin in the skin.
 Keep the following preventive measures in mind:

+Sunscreen plays a vital role in protecting your skin from ultraviolet rays.
 Choose a sunscreen that suits your skin type.
-Sunscreen plays a vital role in protecting our skin from ultraviolet rays.
 It should be worn on a daily basis to avoid hyperpigmentation.

-If you’re adventurous and love staying out in the sun for long hours, carry a hat or a cloth.
+If you’re adventurous and love staying out in the sun for long hours, carry a hat or a stole.
 Protect your face from direct sun exposure with these accessories.

 In today’s technologically-advanced world, hyperpigmentation and dark spots can be treated easily.
 Consult a professional before undergoing treatment for effective results.